michal-baran/MatchGame/README.md

 We use the Gradle tool to build the project.
 To build the program, follow these steps:
 1. Make sure you have Gradle installed on your system.
 2. Open a terminal or command line and navigate to the root directory of the project.
-3. Execute the gradle build command: **gradle-build**.
+3. Execute the gradle build command: **gradle build**.
 This will build the project and compile the source code.

 After following the steps above, you should find the JAR file you created in the build/libs directory.
 This is the executable file that you can run.